ninegua/ic-utils/README.md

   - [x] Create, topup, install, and call canisters (without using cycles wallets).
   - [ ] Uninstall canisters after collecting remaining cycles.
 - [x] Interacting with IC.
-- [ ] Interacting with a local replica.
+- [ ] Running a local replica for testing.
 - [x] Project setup for [Motoko] backend.
 - [ ] Project setup for JS frontend.
 - [ ] Project setup for C and Rust backends.